whatwg/streams/README.md

 #### Other

-**You must be able to create streams that represent "duplex" data sources.**
+**You must be able to create representions of "duplex" data sources.**

 A common I/O abstraction is a data source that is both readable and writable, but the input and output are not related.
 For example, communication along a TCP socket connection can be bidirectional, but in general the data you read form the socket is not governed by the data you write to it.

-The most natural way to enable this concept is to allow readable and writable stream interfaces to both be implemented, by ensuring they do not overlap (e.g. don't both have a `"state"` property).
+One way enable this concept is to allow readable and writable stream interfaces to both be implemented, by ensuring they do not overlap (e.g. don't both have a `"state"` property or `"error"` event).
+Thus these duplex interfaces are simple streams that are both readable and writable, so e.g. you would be able to do both `socket.read()` and `socket.write(data)`.

+Another way is to demand that such duplex interfaces represent their readable and writable streams separately, e.g. via `in` and `out` properties.
+In this case you would do `socket.in.read()` and `socket.out.write(data)`.
+This may feel more awkward for certain cases (like a TCP socket), but more natural in others (like a terminal, which traditionally has both stdout and stdin).
+It also has the advantage of allowing you to hand out the readable interface without granting write access, or vice-versa.

 ## A Stream Toolbox